Endoscopic Retrograde Cholangiopancreatogram (ERCP)

 Your throat may be numbed with

-an anesthetic spray, gargle, or lozenge to relax your gag reflex and make it
+an anesthetic spray, gargle, or lozenge to relax your gag reflex.
+This makes it

-easier to insert the endoscope.
+easier to insert the scope.
 Shortly before the test begins, an intravenous

 (IV) line will be placed in a vein in your arm.
-You will be given pain medicine
+You will get pain medicine

 sedative through the IV during the test.
 You may also